vkahlon/accountability-buddy/README.md

     ```shell
     npm run db:import
     ```
 7. Start the project.
-Once started you can view the application by opening http://localhost:3000 in your browser.
+Once started, you can view the application by opening http://localhost:3000 in your browser.

     ```shell
     npm run dev